fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 <p>The <a href="https://developer.hashicorp.com/terraform/language/values/locals">locals</a> block is another way to declare variables but it can create variables and use expressions.</p>

 <p style="text-align: justify;">The <a href="https://developer.hashicorp.com/terraform/language/values/variables">input variables</a> are the values you pass to the terraform configuration.
-When they are declared inside the module is necessary to take care if it is sensitive or not because even sensitive variables are store inside state file.
-If you don't want to store that, you can mark it as ephemeral.</p>
+When they are declared inside the module is necessary to take care if it is sensitive or not because even sensitive variables are stored inside state file.
+If you don't want to store that, you can mark it as <a href="https://developer.hashicorp.com/terraform/language/state/sensitive-data">ephemeral</a>.</p>

-<p style="text-align: justify;">As of Terraform 0.9, Terraform does not persist state to the local disk when remote state is in use, and some backends can be configured to encrypt the state data at rest.<a href="https://developer.hashicorp.com/terraform/language/state/sensitive-data">[1]</a></p>
+<p style="text-align: justify;">As of Terraform 0.9, Terraform does not persist state to the local disk when remote state is in use, and some backends can be configured to encrypt the state data at rest.</p>

 <p style="text-align: justify;">If you pass that values using <a href="https://www.terraform.io/docs/commands/environment-variables.html">environment variable</a> and it is <a href="https://developer.hashicorp.com/terraform/language/values/variables#values-for-undeclared-variables">undeclared</a>, no warning or error will be shown.
 In case the values are passed inside of `.tfvars` file, then a warn will be shown, what helps to identify some mistakes.
 In case it is passed by command line then it will return an error.</p>

-<p style="text-align: justify;">The <a href="https://developer.hashicorp.com/terraform/language/values/variables#variable-definition-precedence">terraform precedence</a> to load th variables is: Environment variable, `.tfvars` or `.tfvars.json`, `.auto.tfvars` or `.auto.tfvars.json`, -var or -var-file (using the order given in command line).</p>
+<p style="text-align: justify;">The <a href="https://developer.hashicorp.com/terraform/language/values/variables#variable-definition-precedence">terraform precedence</a> to load th variables is: Environment variable, `.tfvars`,  `.tfvars.json`, `.auto.tfvars` or `.auto.tfvars.json`, -var or -var-file (using the order given in command line).</p>

-<p style="text-align: justify;">Consiring that risk of expose sensitive data, Terraform <a href="https://github.com/github/gitignore/blob/main/Terraform.gitignore">recommends to ignore</a>: `terraform.tfstate`, `terraform.tfvars`, .terraform directory , terraform.tfstate and terraform.tfstate.backup, .tfvars files, .tfplan files.</p>
+<p style="text-align: justify;">Considering that risk of expose sensitive data, Terraform <a href="https://github.com/github/gitignore/blob/main/Terraform.gitignore">recommends to ignore</a>: `terraform.tfstate`, `terraform.tfvars`, .terraform directory , terraform.tfstate and terraform.tfstate.backup, .tfvars files, .tfplan files.</p>

 <p style="text-align: justify;">Even using the Terraform provider for <a href="https://learn.hashicorp.com/tutorials/terraform/secrets-vault">Vault</a>, the tight integration between Terraform and Vault does not automatically mask secrets in the state file.
 Developers need to implement secure practices to handle secrets effectively.
 An alternative is to use environment variables to store sensitive information or use Terraform's data sources to retrieve the information from the environment. </p>